Yimura/Scraper/README.md

 ## Why use this scraper?

-This scraper only uses 0 external dependencies and only uses the https package from NodeJS.
+This scraper only uses the HTTPS package from NodeJS, no other dependencies required.

 In general this scraper will perform up to several 100 milliseconds better than others, from testing "node-fetch" vs "https" we could already denote a difference of 300ms on average.